fournip1/JPAFBOARD/README.md

  ## Features
  The board allows the user to:
  * find music based on keywords, title, artist, using the search bar;
- * show the list of keywords and get the son
+ * quickly access the list of keywords on a grid and get the songs associated to a given keyword by pressing on the related button;
+ *
+ *
 ## Download and install
 All the files for a ready to use experience are in [this directory](/target).
 ### For debian-based distributions